 The community will listen to each passage in a set, then retell that passage in a recording that will be listened to by the translation team.

-A user with Retell Back Translation will listen to the target language translation and record a back translation in a language that the consultant understands.
+A user with Retell Back Translation will listen to the receptor language translation and record a back translation in a language that the consultant understands.

 Once all passages are recorded, Render will append them into a set for the user to review.